Power Players

 Power Players is a CGI animated television series created by Jeremy Zag and developed by Man of Action.
-The series is produced by Zagtoon and Method Animation, in co-production with France Télévisions, Man of Action Studios, Planeta Group, WDR, WDR Mediagroup, and Kaibou, with the participation of Cartoon Network, Globosat, and Discovery Latin America.
+The series is produced by Zagtoon and Method Animation, in co-production with France Télévisions, Man of Action Studios and Kaibou, with the participation of Cartoon Network, Globosat, Planeta Group, WDR, WDR Mediagroup and Discovery Latin America.

 The series premiered in the United States on September 21, 2019, on Cartoon Network.
 In March 2020, Power Players started airing reruns on Boomerang and Netflix.

 Premise

 9-year-old boy Axel Mulligan fights evil living toy Madcap and his minions with the help of the titular heroic toy team, the Power Players.
 Axel is also able to become a toy himself using the Power Bandz, a device created by his uncle Andrew.